celo-org/celo-oracle/README.md

 ### **ExchangeAdapters**

-Each ExchangeAdapter is responsible for querying information from a specific exchange's API, and transforming the response into the standard format expected by the DataAggregator.
+Each ExchangeAdapter is responsible for querying information from a specific exchange's API, and transforming the response into the standard format expected by ExchangePriceSource.

 Currently supported exchanges are: [Binance](src/exchange_adapters/binance.ts), [Bittrex](src/exchange_adapters/bittrex.ts), [Coinbase](src/exchange_adapters/coinbase.ts), and [OKCoin](src/exchange_adapters/okcoin.ts).

+### **PriceSources**

+PriceSource is an interface representing an entity capable of fetching a price and an associated weight.

+Currently the only implemented price source is [ExchangePriceSource](src/exchange_price_source.ts) which calculates an implied rate from a sequence of pairs, where each pair is a symbol traded on an exchange.

 ### **DataAggregator**

-The DataAggregator orchestrates the collection of data via a set of ExchangeAdapters.
+The DataAggregator orchestrates the collection of data via a set of PriceSources.
 Using this collected data, it calculates the price for the current moment.
 If using Ticker data, it takes a volume-weighted mean across all exchanges.
-If using Trade data, it takes a weighted median of trades from all exchanges within a small window of time.

 This component is also responsible for validating the data, and determining whether there is enough certainty in the data in order to calculate anything.